Fabian04HV/zombie-game/README.md

 # Zombie Apocalypse

 A simple game developed using p5.js and p5.sound.min.js libraries.
 The player's objective is to survive as long as possible in a zombie-infested world.
-The purpose of coding this game was to learn object-oriented-programming and how the js library p5 work.
+The purpose of coding this game was to learn object-oriented-programming and how the js library p5 works.

 Play Here: https://fabian04hv.github.io/zombie-game/index.html